najam1997/90DaysOfCyberSecurity/README.md

 ### Day 26:
 - [❌] Practicing the concepts on an Easy Difficulty [Double Pivoting VM](https://tryhackme.com/r/room/wreath)
    ⚠️ Note: Have to practice and revise all the concepts later.
+    ❕ P.S: The tools provided here to be used in the exam.
 ### Day 27:
 - [⭕]
 ### Day 28: